Codecademy/docs/content/javascript/concepts/dates/terms/setUTCMinutes/setUTCMinutes.md

 ---
 Title: '.setUTCMinutes()'
-Description: 'Changes the minutes for a Date instance according to universal time (UTC).'
+Description: 'Changes the minutes for a given date according to universal time (UTC).'
 Subjects:
     - 'Computer Science'
     - 'Web Development'